timsee/ArduCor/samples/README.md

 It is recommended to turn on the CRC for serial communication with a client but turn it off if you are writing the ASCII commands yourself into the Serial Monitor (computing the CRC by hand is extra work!).
 As for what samples to use it with, it is strongly recommended for use with the Serial or any samples that have serial somewhere in their communication stream, such as the server samples.
 It is not recommended for UDP or HTTP.

 If you want to test if cyclic redundancy is working properly, I would recommend using this packet, which requests a state update packet with the proper CRC appended (add a `;` to the end of the packet if communicating with a serial device):

 ```
 # state update packet
-7&#64173878&
+8&#2219518969&

+# turn on device 1
+0,1,1&#3692676612&

+# turn off device 1
+0,1,0&#3305305925&

-# green wave on device 1
+# single glimmer on device 1
-0,1,3&1,1,25,230,0&#2514933459&
+1,1,3&#628324131&

 # multi glimmer on device 1
-0,1,9,7&#3717981335&
+1,1,8,0&#3872134571&

+# set main color red on device 1
+2,1,228,0,0&#881768640&

-# blue glimmer on device 1
+# set main color blue on device 1
-0,1,4&1,1,0,0,255&#4181657516&
+2,1,0,0,227&#1592330869&

+# set main color green on device 1
+2,1,0,252,0&#656950832&

 # set main color of all devices orange
-1,0,150,17,0&#1415641120&
+2,0,241,107,0&#1261323016&

+# set device 1 to glimmer, set all devices blue
+1,1,3&2,1,0,0,255&#71223677&

+# set device 1 to wave and green
+1,1,2&2,1,25,230,0&#1177936301&

 ```

 ### <a name="multi-sample"></a>Multi Device Samples

 The Multi Device Samples are an example of how to use the device index in the control packets to control multiple sets of LEDs from one Arduino.
-The sample uses two RoutinesRGB objects to control two halves of a Neopixels Light Strip separately.
+The sample uses two ArduCor objects to control two halves of a Neopixels Light Strip separately.
 The samples work with Serial communication.

 ### <a name="generating-samples"></a>Generating Samples

-Samples are generated off of the `RGB-LED-Routines` sketch in the `src` folder of this repo.
-It uses the script `generate_samples.sh` which reads preprocessor directives and creates 3 versions of the sketch.
+Samples are generated off of the `ArduCor` sketch in the `src` folder of this repo.
+It uses the script `generate_samples.sh` which reads preprocessor directives and creates multiple versions of the sketch.

-To make changes to all the samples, edit the sketch in `src/RGB-LED-Routines` and then run the `generate_samples.sh` script.
+To make changes to all the samples, edit the sketch in `src/ArduCorSample` and then run the `generate_samples.sh` script.